danielharrell/does_music_move/does_music_move.md

 its [first part][part one], I explain what I take the problem to be.
 In its [second part][part two],
 I explain why I take the problem to be important.
-In its final part, I offer two solutions to the problem, in the attempt to deepen our sense of it.
+In its [final part][part three], I offer two solutions to the problem, in the attempt to deepen our sense of it.

 ## The nature of the problem. [part one]